 In additional to all content on this page regarding data privacy, DataStar participates in the EU-US and Swiss-US Privacy Shield Framework and is committed to its principles regarding all personal data received from the EU in reliance on the Privacy Shield.
 Information about the DataStar's participation in the Privacy Shield Framework can be found at: www.privacyshield.gov/list.

-DataStar commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+DataStar commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC), and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.

 DataStar does not disclose personal information to third parties, other than rare instances in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 DataStar maintains responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.